Bluffton-Jasper VIM starting a new dental clinic

 VIM plans to hire a part-time dental hygienist and hope to get volunteer dentists to give their time to the clinic in the near future.

-If you would like to volunteer your time or make a donation to the Bluffton-Jasper Volunteers in Medicine just go to https://bjvim.org/
+If you would like to volunteer your time or make a donation to the Bluffton-Jasper Volunteers in Medicine just go to bjvim.org.